hlakudi200/ChatApp/README.md

 ### Running the application
  # On local
- -Install Live server extension on visual studio code -Open the root folder of the application through visual studio code -Run the application through the local port,using the live server by clicking on the port icon on  the bottom right of visual studio.
+ - Install Live server extension on visual studio code
+ - Open the root folder of the application through visual studio code
+ - Run the application through the local port,using the live server by clicking on the port icon on  the bottom right of visual studio.

 # Deployed
 Follow the link : https://bontle.netlify.app/pages/asignup